Residence Halls & Eastview Terrace

 Removing Food or Unauthorized Entry into the Dining Commons

-When dining in the all-you-care-to-eat locations, the only takeout options are one piece of hand fruit (apple, orange, or banana) and one ice cream cone.
+When dining in the all-you-care-to-eat locations, takeout options are one piece of hand fruit (apple, orange, or banana) and one ice cream cone.
 Removing additional food or beverages, dishes, or silverware from the dining room or entering the dining commons without paying for the meal will be considered theft.
-Theft in the dining commons is a serious issue that will result in disciplinary action by the Office of Residence Life, the Office of Student Conduct and/or University Police.
+Theft in the dining commons is a serious issue that will result in disciplinary action by the Office of Residence Life, the Office of Student Conduct,, and/or University Police.
 Further repercussions could include cancellation of the Housing and Food Service Contract.
 Campus Dining reserves the right to examine customers' backpacks or bags when they exit the dining commons.
 Acts of horseplay, food fights, and inline skates are prohibited.
-If a student violates this policy, he or she will be subject to disciplinary action.
+Students who violate this policy will be subject to disciplinary action.

 Meals During Illness

-If a student becomes ill and is unable to consume meals in the dining commons, a meal may be obtained by notifying the dining commons office.
-The staff will then provide instructions for securing a meal.
+If a student is ill and unable to have meals in the dining commons, they can request a meal from the dining commons office.

 Check-In and Room Inspection Form